 Repairing the World (Private-Religious)

-This unit teaches students the responsibility of every individual to actively strive to make the world a better place, a concept known in Judaism as tikkun olam.
-Students examine ways in which people use their talents and skills to help others, both in and outside the classroom: Being nice to one another and using speech in a positive way.
+This unit teaches the responsibility of every individual to actively strive to make the world a better place, a concept known in Judaism as tikkun olam.
+Children examine ways in which people use their talents and skills to help others, such as being nice to one another and using speech in a positive way.